sunfounder/pisloth/docs/source/emotional_pisloth.rst

 .. note::

-    This ``fail`` action will make the Pisloth fall, be careful not to let it fall off the table and break it.
+    This ``fail`` action will make the PiSloth fall, be careful not to let it fall off the table and break it.

     You can add different sound effects or music to ``musics`` or ``sounds`` folder via :ref:`Filezilla Software`.